Whether you just found out you are moving to Northern VA, or you are still researching where to move, welcome.

 As an avid sports fan, this one is near and dear to my heart.
 The major Washington sports teams include the Football Team (renaming coming 2022), Capitals, Nationals and Wizards.

 These teams fan bases and interactions extend well into the neighboring areas.
-The Redskins and Capitals both have their practice facilities in Virginia.
+The Football Team and Capitals both have their practice facilities in Virginia.

 Many of the teams stars have made waves moving to Northern VA and buying large and impressive houses.
 Washington Capital’s star Alex Ovechkin bought a new home in McLean back in 2012.